Typhoon blows across Tokyo area, killing 1, halting travel

 Government spokesman Yoshihide Suga told reporters that he had received a report of one death and damage caused by toppling trees and objects getting hurled through the air by the wind.
 He said some 900,000 power failures were also reported.

+The severe weather in Japan comes after a separate typhoon, Lingling, lashed the Korean Peninsula over the weekend, leaving five people dead in North Korea and three dead in South Korea.

+North Korea's official Rodong Sinmun newspaper published several articles Monday describing nationwide recovery efforts, such as rebuilding electricity systems, salvaging agricultural crops and supplying medicine and other necessities to affected families.
+The storm toppled hundreds of trees, damaged scores of buildings and knocked out power to more than 161,000 homes in South Korea.

-The storm disrupted morning commutes and knocked over scaffolding, causing damage in a widespread area but no reported deaths.
+The storm that hit Japan disrupted morning commutes and knocked over scaffolding, causing damage in a widespread area but no reported deaths.

-The Japan Meteorological Agency said the typhoon reached the Pacific by late morning exiting Japan northeast of Tokyo with winds still blowing at 40 meters per second (89 mph) with gusts up to 55 mps (123 mph).
+The Japan Meteorological Agency said the typhoon reached the Pacific by late morning exiting Japan northeast of Tokyo with winds still blowing at 143 kilometers (89 miles) per hour with gusts up to 198 kph (123 mph).

-Kyodo News Agency cited local authorities as saying at least 30 people had been hurt in Chiba, Kanagawa and Shizuoka prefectures.
+Kyodo News agency cited local authorities as saying at least 30 people were hurt in Chiba, Kanagawa and Shizuoka prefectures.

 The usually congested trains and major stations were even more crowded than usual once services resumed, with trains stopping temporarily and running erratically.